How to get a dog to stop jumping. Try 10 tips for good behavior

 Teach alternative behaviors

-It is also essential to teach your pup an alternative behavior that will replace its current one of jumping up on people.
+It is also essential to teach your pup an alternative behavior, such as using the sit command, that will replace its jumping on people behavior.

-Teaching your dog to sit and lay down are good behaviors that can be used instead of jumping up on people.
+Teaching your dog to sit and lie down are good behaviors that can be used as alternatives to jumping up on people.

 When guests come over, or you come home from work, ask your pup to perform either of these commands instead of allowing it to jump up.